estechnical/reflowOvenController/README.md

 Installation
 ====================

-To edit/compile the source code for the reflow controller, first install the arduino IDE - http://arduino.cc/en/Main/Software
+To edit/compile the source code for the reflow controller, first install the arduino IDE - http://arduino.cc/en/Main/Software - download the most recent version (1.5.6 or newer) and install.

 Because the ESTechnical reflow controller uses a 20MHz crystal instead of a 16MHz crystal, this requires special build settings for the arduino IDE.